conductor | composer

-Featured on SF Classical Voice, Wong most recently composed Inkling, a multimedia orchestra work in collaboration with animation artist Evan Tedlock, University of Maryland Baltimore County, and neuroscientist Enrique Vargas, UCSF Sound & Music Perception Lab, produced at Fort Mason Center for Arts & Culture.
-Commissioned for an interactive installation, Psithaura is a finalist of the American Prize in composition, which has been performed in more than 4 countries and 7 cities, including under the baton of Donald Nally.
-Wong has previously composed for San Jose Chamber Orchestra, LA Choral Lab’s GPS-enabled Soundwalk, Iris Contemporary Dance Company, Hocket piano duo, Lang Lang, and the Shenzhen Symphony Orchestra.
+Featured on SF Classical Voice and will be performed in New World Symphony’s “By Ear: A Journey into Musical Perception”, Wong’s composition Inkling is a multimedia orchestra work with fixed electronics in collaboration with animation artist Evan Tedlock, University of Maryland Baltimore County, and neuroscientist Enrique Vargas, UCSF Sound & Music Perception Lab, premiered at Fort Mason Center for Arts & Culture.
+Commissioned for an interactive installation, Psithaura is a finalist of the American Prize in composition, which has been performed in more than 4 countries and 7 cities, including under the baton of Donald Nally at the Northwestern University New-Music Conference.
+Wong has previously composed for San Jose Chamber Orchestra, LA Choral Lab’s GPS-enabled Soundwalk, Iris Contemporary Dance Company, Bill T. Jones, Hocket piano duo, Lang Lang, and the Shenzhen Symphony Orchestra.
 Wong’s music is published by See-A-Dot Music Inc.

 As an active educator, Wong serves as the Instrumental Music Director of the Harker School, leading its Orchestra to perform in Carnegie Hall and Jazz Band to the Essentially Ellington Festival organized by Jazz at Lincoln Center.
 Wong is also the resident conductor of the Great Wall Youth Chinese Orchestra, projects including collaboration with pianist Lara Downes in Rhapsody in Blue @ 100 American Kaleidoscope.
 Wong is the former choral director and musical vocal director of Palisades Charter High School, and has prepared the Esperanza Azteca Youth Chorus to perform with Placido Domingo.